Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/README.md

 These scripts are available in the crawler_scripts folder in the repository.

 Prerequisites:
-- `CookieBlock 1.1.0.0.crx` — Chrome extension for cookie management
+- `CookieBlock 1.1.0.0.crx` — Chrome extension for cookie management. **Please note that the extension works with Chrome version 122.0.6261.128.**
 - Requirements:
   - Google Chrome browser (with profile support)
   - ChromeDriver binary